Organizations are a shared space for teams to collaborate on workspaces in Terraform Cloud.

 » API Tokens

-Organizations can have a special service account API token that is not associated with a specific user or team.
-See Service Accounts for more information.
+Organizations can have a special API token that is not associated with a specific user or team.
+See API Tokens for more information.

 The authentication page allows owners to determine when users must reauthenticate.
 It also allows owners to require two-factor authentication for all members of the organization.